bstummer/PartyService/docs/api.md

 ```lua
 TeleportAsyncResult TeleportAsync(int64 placeId, Player | Party | {Player | Party} players, TeleportOptions teleportOptions?)
 ```
 This is a wrapper around `TeleportService:TeleportAsync` which manages TeleportData.
 It ensures that parties persist after teleports.
+Please pass parties and not the players of the party in order to make it to work.
+This also sets Party.Teleporting to `true`.
+If you send TeleportData, it must be a table without any number keys.

 <br>